What is the application process?

 By the end of this meeting, they will have worked out a plan that you’re happy with.

 What if you’d like family members to be at these meetings?
 That is absolutely fine.
-It’s better for everyone’s peace of mind if they get to know the adviser and see why they are presenting certain options.
-And if they do have any questions, the adviser will have the opportunity to put their minds at rest.
+It’s better for everyone’s peace of mind if they get to know the advisor and see why they are presenting certain options.
+And if they do have any questions, the advisor will have the opportunity to put their minds at rest.

 Remember, our business partners don’t charge for these meetings.
 If you decide not to go ahead with Equity Release, then you won’t owe them a penny.